ariadnavigo/scalc/README.md

 # scalc - Simple calculator

-scalc is a very simple calculator that aims to be small, flexible, and extensible.
+scalc is a very simple stack-based calculator that aims to be small, flexible, and extensible.

 **This software is still in a very early stage of development.
 Expect many changes in the near future!**